AI, industrial capacity, trusted supply chains, and the Global Middle are redefining allied power

 These are not isolated initiatives.
 They are the architecture of long-term strategic competitiveness.

-Still, there are risks.
 If tariffs become blunt instruments applied indiscriminately to allies, they can weaken trust.
 If industrial policy becomes purely national rather than allied, it can fragment supply chains.
 If technology rules diverge too sharply, even close partners can drift apart.
-And if democracies fail to offer scalable alternatives, others will fill the vacuum.
+And if free societies fail to offer scalable alternatives, others will fill the vacuum.

 That is why the next phase of alliance management requires discipline.
 The goal should not be simply protecting national advantage.
 It should be integrating allied advantage.